killergerbah/asbplayer/README.md

 ### Subtitle track detection for streaming video

-<kbd>Ctrl+Shift+F</kbd> (default bind) will show detected subtitle tracks for streaming video.
+<kbd>Ctrl+Shift+F</kbd> will show detected subtitle tracks for streaming video.
 Below are the sites where automatic subtitle detection is supported:

 -   Netflix (on main /watch url)
 -   Youtube (on main /watch url)